Fiction Writing Figure Skater: Interview with AJ Sass

 KLB: Can you tell us a little of what it’s about?

-AJS: I've always been drawn to the Young Adult genre since I have a soft spot for coming of age stories.
-The Children's Book Academy class focused on Middle Grade stories, so I decided to give that genre a try for the first time.
+AJS: I've always been drawn to the Young Adult age category since I have a soft spot for coming of age stories.
+The Children's Book Academy class focused on Middle Grade stories, so I decided to give that age category a try for the first time.
 One of the assignments involved brainstorming story ideas and submitting them as one- to two-line pitches.
 Based on the feedback I received on that assignment, I started to refine an idea about a twelve-year-old athlete exploring her non-binary gender identity while navigating the rigidly gendered world of competitive ladies ice skating.

 KLB: What a great premise!
 I can’t wait to read it.
 What have you been reading lately?